sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-26-yelpreviewtextanalytics.md

-**The top 10 tokens that help predict one star reviews can be seen below.
+The top 10 tokens that help predict one star reviews can be seen below.
 Words like refused, disgusting, filthy etc. which have a negative connotation tend to be more useful in predicting one star reviews.
 The most useful token for predicting one star review is staff person.
-This indicates that most people who give a poor rating are driven by poor customer service by the staff.**
+This indicates that most people who give a poor rating are driven by poor customer service of the staff.

 ```python